Connecting Perl on UNIX or Linux to Microsoft SQL Server

 Assumptions

 This tutorial was designed on UNIX and Linux, and we have assumed you are using UNIX or Linux too.
-However, all the Perl examples should work equally well on Windows so long as minor alterations for the command line are made.
+However, all the Perl examples should work equally well on Windows as long as some minor alterations to the command line are made.

 The following script selects and fetches some test data.
-Use it to check that you can successfully access your data source from a Perl script.
-Remember to replace the data source name and database username and password placeholders with appropriate values for your database.
+Use it to check that you can successfully access your ODBC data source from Perl.
+Remember to replace the data source name and database user name and password placeholders with appropriate values for your database.

 #!/usr/bin/perl -w